 Eligibility Criteria for Travel Insurance Plans

-With a plethora of alternatives available in the market, it is essential to understand that insurance companies in India have a criterion for which you need to be eligible before buying insurance.
+With a plethora of alternatives available in the market, it is essential to understand that general insurance companies in India have a criterion for which you need to be eligible before buying domestic or international travel insurance.

 In the below grid are the basic eligibility criteria for different types of travel policies offered by insurance companies in India: